 - Functional user requirements of a piece of software can be analyzed into unique functional processes, which consist of sub-processes.
 A sub-process may be either a data movement or a data manipulation;

-- Each functional process is triggered by an ‘Entry’ data movement from a functional user which informs the functional process that the functional user has identified an event that the software must respond to;
+- Each functional process is triggered by an ‘Entry’ data movement from a functional user which informs the functional process that the functional user has identified an event that the software must respond to by sending data related to the event;

 - A data movement moves a single data group of attributes describing a single ‘object of interest’, where the latter is a ‘thing’ of interest to a functional user;